-The heel-and-toe gearchange is an advanced driving technique
+The heel-and-toe gearchange is an advanced driving technique which

-Heel-and-toeing is done by keeping the top of your foot
+Heel-and-toeing is done by keeping the top of your foot on the

-A good way to practice a heel-and-toe gearchange is to blip
+A good way to practice a heel-and-toe gearchange is to blip the

-introduce braking into the mix.
+braking into the mix.